Area codes of Germany assist to commute and communicat anywhere in Germany.

-or a German Zip Code is a five digit number consisting of the wider area that is placed on the thousandth position and the postal district that is replace the unit, tenth and hundredth positions.
-This system of writing Postal codes in Germany was introduced in 1 July 1993.
-Before the reunification of East and West Germany, there Postal Codes comprised of 4-digits only.
+Technically, a Postleitzahlenor a German Zip Code is a five-digit number consisting of the wider area that is placed on the thousandth position and the postal district that replaces the unit, tenth and hundredth positions.
+This system of writing Postal codes in Germany was introduced on 1 July 1993.
+Before the reunification of East and West Germany, their Postal Codes comprised of 4-digits only.
 Every house in Germany has a postal or a Zip code depending upon the respective region it belongs to.

 The following are the Germany Codes of the different various regions: